stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 ```

 _Test if test suite (1, -5), (-1, 2.5), (0, -3.333), does this test suite achieve path coverage_?
 Yes, since there is only one path.

+### Review Quiz 2

+_Referring to the previous path coverage test, does this test suite reveal the fault at line 3_?
+No, because there is no input that causes it to `print(10/0)`.